ArchismanRana/ROS2-autonomous-drone-navigation/README.md

-# ROS2 Autonomous Drone Navigation
+# ROS2 Autonomous Drone Navigation (Work in Progress)

-This project demonstrates an autonomous drone navigation system built using **ROS2, PX4 SITL, and Gazebo Sim**.
-The system is designed to operate in **GPS-denied environments**, where the drone relies on onboard perception, mapping, and path planning to navigate through complex environments such as mazes.
+This repository documents the development of an **autonomous drone navigation system using ROS2, PX4 SITL, and Gazebo Sim**.
+The goal of this project is to build a drone capable of navigating **GPS-denied environments** using onboard perception, mapping, and path planning algorithms.

-The repository includes multiple modules that demonstrate the full robotics pipeline—from algorithm prototyping to drone simulation.

-To simplify development and testing, navigation algorithms are first implemented and validated using **ROS2 Turtlesim**, which provides a lightweight environment for testing control strategies and planning algorithms.
-These algorithms are then extended to a simulated drone using **PX4 SITL** and **Gazebo Sim**.

-## Key Features

-• ROS2-based modular robotics architecture
-• Algorithm prototyping using Turtlesim
-• Autonomous drone simulation with PX4 SITL and Gazebo Sim
-• Global path planning using A* algorithm
-• Offboard drone control through ROS2 nodes
-• Modular package structure for perception, planning, and control

-## System Architecture

-Algorithm Prototyping (Turtlesim)
-↓
-Path Planning and Control Algorithms
-↓
-Gazebo Simulation Environment
-↓
-PX4 Offboard Control
-↓
-Autonomous Drone Navigation
+----Project Status-----
+This project is currently in the **early development stage**.
+Initial work focuses on learning and implementing the core robotics components such as ROS2 communication, simulation environments, and algorithm prototyping.

+The long-term objective is to develop a complete autonomous navigation pipeline where a drone can explore and navigate complex environments such as **mazes or indoor spaces without relying on GPS**.

-## Technologies Used
+## Project Roadmap

+The project will be developed step-by-step through the following stages:

+1. **ROS2 Fundamentals**

-* ROS2
+   * Implement basic ROS2 nodes and communication
-* PX4 Autopilot
-* Gazebo Sim
+   * Test control algorithms using **ROS2 Turtlesim**

+2. **Algorithm Prototyping**

-* Path planning algorithms (A*)
+   * Implement path planning algorithms (A*, Dijkstra, etc.)
+   * Test navigation behaviors in simple simulated environments

+3. **Drone Simulation**

+   * Integrate **PX4 SITL** with **Gazebo Sim**
+   * Simulate drone sensors such as LiDAR and depth cameras

+4. **Autonomous Navigation**

+   * Implement global and local path planning
+   * Enable autonomous navigation in maze-like environments

+5. **GPS-Denied Navigation**

+   * Integrate mapping and localization
+   * Enable fully autonomous drone navigation indoors

+## Key Technologies

+* **ROS2** – Robotics middleware and communication
-* Drone offboard control
+* **PX4 Autopilot** – Drone flight control software
+* **Gazebo Sim** – Robotics simulation environment
+* **Python / C++** – Algorithm and control implementation

+## Vision

-This project aims to demonstrate how modern robotics frameworks can be used to develop autonomous aerial systems capable of navigating complex environments without relying on GPS.
+The final goal of this project is to create a **fully autonomous drone system capable of navigating complex environments without GPS**, demonstrating the integration of perception, planning, and control within the ROS2 ecosystem.